-Formed as a joint venture between Thomson Multimedia and Sun microsystems in 1994, they have been providing solutions for the digital TV market..
+Formed as a joint venture between Thomson Multimedia and Sun microsystems in 1994, they have been providing solutions for the digital TV market.
 OpenTV 1.0 was released in March 1996.

-The OpenTV middleware consists of authoring tools, a suite interactive TV applications, and utilities for deploying TV applications into the broadcast streams.
-All designed to fit within 350 – 560Kb of flash memory.
-This allows OpenTV applications to be executable on a variety of different set top boxes consistent of different chipsets.
+The OpenTV middleware consists of authoring tools, a suite of interactive TV applications, and utilities for deploying TV applications into the broadcast streams.
+All are designed to fit within 350 – 560Kb of flash memory.
+This allows OpenTV applications to be executable on a variety of different set top boxes consistent with different chipsets.
 The foundation of the OpenTV middleware is the embedded operating system, which is compatible with many RTOS kernels like pSOS, VxWorks, Nucleus and OS9.